Paul L. Patterson

 Paul Linton Patterson (July 18, 1900 – January 31, 1956) was an American Republican politician.
 A native of Ohio, he served in World War I before becoming an attorney in Oregon.
-Later he served as President of the Oregon State Senate (1951–1952) and the 26th Governor of Oregon (1952–1956).
+Later he served as the president of the Oregon State Senate (1951–1952) and the 26th governor of Oregon (1952–1956).
 He was the first Governor of Oregon who was born in the 20th century, as well as the most recent one to die in office.

 Early life

 Patterson was born on July 18, 1900, in Kent, Ohio.
 His father was George A. Patterson, at the time attending college in Ohio, and Paul's mother was Ada Linton Patterson.
 After completing college, George became a Congregationalist minister, and moved the family to Portland, Oregon, in 1908.

 In his first job, young Paul worked as a newsboy on the streets of Portland, later working up to his own paper route.
 He completed his public education, a graduate of Portland's Washington High School (now closed).
 Patterson served briefly in the U.S. Army during the First World War in the artillery.

 After the war, Patterson enrolled in the University of Oregon, first earning his B.A. in business administration (1923), then a Juris Doctor (1926).
 While in college, he met Georgia Searle Benson, the daughter of a prominent Portland family.
 They married on May 16, 1927, and later had three children.
 After graduating, Patterson passed the State Bar and set up a law firm in Hillsboro, Oregon, in 1926.
 He remained involved in this private practice until 1952.